Arhosseini77/ADDNN_2023/README.md

 ## Acknowledgments

-Special thanks to Dr. Ahmad Kalhor and Dr. Babak Arabi Najar for their invaluable guidance and instruction throughout the course.
+Special thanks to Dr. Ahmad Kalhor and Dr. Babak Nadjar Araabi for their invaluable guidance and instruction throughout the course.

 ---